1854/80 Ducroquet/Cavaillé-Coll Organ

 Demos

-The following demo pieces were recorded with the Hauptwerk Advanced Edition software and the virtual organ sample set, with no additional effects processing.
+The following demo pieces were recorded with the Hauptwerk Advanced Edition software and the organ sample set, with no additional effects processing.

 Live performance by Andreas Mattes, Germany: